golang/example/gotypes/README.md

 # Changes in Go 1.18

-Go 1.18 introduces generic Go code, and several corresponding new APIs for `go/types`.
+Go 1.18 introduces generics, and several corresponding new APIs for `go/types`.
 This document is not yet up-to-date for these changes, but a guide to the new changes exists at [`x/exp/typeparams/example`](https://github.com/golang/exp/tree/master/typeparams/example).

 # Introduction